 To report conduct that is believed to be in violation of Salisbury University’s Fair Practices policies, please complete a Fair Practices Complaint Intake Form and contact the Office of Institutional Equity to schedule and intake meeting.

 The Office of Diversity and Inclusion strives to create a truly diverse and inclusive environment where the richness of ideas, backgrounds, and perspectives of our community is harnessed to create value for our institution, today and in the future.
-They provide programming and educational resources for the campus community.
-If you would like to speak with someone in our office please contacts us at ODI@salisbury.edu.
+The Office provides programming and educational resources for the campus community.
+If you would like to speak with someone in this office contact them at ODI@salisbury.edu.